-It is considered to be a “low hazard plastic”.
-The problem with LDPE is, that it is not recyclable via curbside and other recycling programs.
-Best is to reuse as bin liner etc. Not a good solution if you ask me, There are only certain facilities that can recycle it and they turn it into plastic lumber, landscaping boards, garbage can liners and floor tiles.
+It is considered to be a “low hazard plastic.”
+The problem with LDPE is that it is not recyclable via curbside and other recycling programs.
+Best is to reuse as bin liner etc. Not a great solution if you ask me.
+There are only certain facilities that can recycle it, and they turn it into plastic lumber, landscaping boards, garbage can liners, and floor tiles.

 PLASTIC NUMBER #5

-PP is considered a fairly safe plastic.
-It has a high heat resistance and as such doesn’t leak as many chemicals as other plastics.
+PP is considered a reasonably safe plastic.
+It has a high heat resistance and, as such, doesn’t leak as many chemicals as other plastics.

 Polypropylene is recyclable through some curbside recycling programs, but only about 3% of PP products are currently being recycled in the US.
 Recycled PP is used to make landscaping border stripping, battery cases, brooms, bins, and trays.
 However, #5 plastic is today becoming more accepted by recyclers. – eartheasy

 Polystyrene is an inexpensive, lightweight, and easily formed plastic.
 Used in takeaway cups, food containers, and picnic cutlery.
 Remember those ubiquitous “peanut” foam chips used to fill shipping boxes to protect the contents, that’s also polystyrene.

 Polystyrene can leach styrene, a suspected carcinogen, especially in the presence of heat (which makes hot coffee in a Styrofoam container an unwise choice).
 Chemicals present in polystyrene have been linked with human health and reproductive system dysfunction.
 It should be made illegal to use in food packaging or hot beverages.